2021 Academy Awards Betting

 What should I look for when predicting the best Academy Award movies?

 In addition to the above, there are other tips to take into consideration if you want to pick the winners successfully.
-The Oscars is rarely about any kind of empirical “best,” instead defaulting to politics and popularity.
+The Oscars are rarely about any kind of empirical “best,” instead defaulting to politics and popularity.
 A great movie might not even get a nomination, after all, and Oscar-worthy performances are often ignored.

 Empirically, there are two workable strategies if you want to pad your payroll.
 The first is to pick one of the two front-runners in any given category (as exemplified by last year’s award winners above).
 The second is to pick the underdog that most needs a critical shot in the arm to boost its retail and streaming sales.
 If a big earner and small earner are getting equal Oscar buzz, go with the smaller earner.